natanaelsantana/ejs-challenge/README.md

 This is part of The Complete 2023 Web Development Bootcamp by Angela Yu, And she gave the skeleton project, just some empty ejs, css and html files.
+Now it has a database thats store every post the user makes.

 She did that because the main goal of the project is to improve the logic and focus in the language.
 Of course, i had to write most part of the project.

 I hope you enjoy!
-I leave to you some prints! in the final of the instructions.
+I leave to you some prints in the final of the instructions.
+note: Now, if you want to store the posts, you need to set up mongoDB

 ## **Installation Instructions**